-WordPress can create problems if the memory assigned to it is not enough for the execution of different processes running into it.
-One of the common issues is ERROR 500 in Customizer settings or at the backend.
+WordPress can create problems like sluggish performance if the memory assigned to it is not enough for the execution of different processes running in the background.
+Another common issue is ERROR 500 in Customizer settings or at the backend.

 First, you have to check how much memory is already assigned to your website.
 You can do this by installing a plugin called Server Info.
 To install it navigate to WordPress Dashboard Plugins > Add New and search for “server info” and you will see it in the results.

 So, click on the Install Now button and then once installed click Activate.
 After the plugin is successfully activated you can then see the memory assigned to your website by navigating to WordPress Dashboard → Server Info.

 You can see that by default only 40 MB memory is assigned and you have to increase it in order to resolve the issue you are experiencing.